There is not a great deal nicer in life than an ice lolly on a hot day is there?

 It’s so nice to know that the lion’s share of the ingredients that goes into our homemade mini milk ice lollies, is as nature intended.

-We have Arla Organic Free Range milk on our cereal in a morning and I take it in tea during the day — but it definitely comes into it’s own in the guise of a lolly.
+We have Arla Organic Free Range milk on our cereal in a morning — if we’re not eating pancakes! — and I take it in tea during the day.
+But it definitely comes into it’s own in the guise of a lolly.

 According to The Dairy Council, a 200ml glass of semi-skimmed milk provides: